Drakonian/data-editor-for-bc/README.md

 ---

+# This is the OnPremise version of the app.

+---

 # Tips
 - Type **Data Editor** in the Business Central search to get started.
 - For the extension to work properly you must make sure that your BC user is using the **DET Data Editor Tool** or **SUPER** permission set.